altruios/namshubettulpa/public/namshubettuple/interludes.md

-~Uri watched the door open and the dog hesitate at the threshold~ ~He saw himself reach forward and let the dog sniff his hand~ ~A few scratches later the dog was on a leash and followed into the truck outside.~ 'I'm going to let you think for a bit - get to noisy or roudy - you go back to this, understand' ~Uri did, and he considered for a moment.~
+~Uri watched the door open and the dog hesitate at the threshold~ ~He saw himself reach forward and let the dog sniff his hand~ ~A few scratches later the dog was on a leash and followed into the truck outside.~ "I'm going to let you think for a bit - get to noisy or roudy - you go back to this, understand" ~Uri did, and he considered for a moment.~
 'who are you?'
-'Ozmind, your friend.'
+"Ozmind, your friend."
-'I don't know any Ozmind'
+'I know no Ozmind'
-'I was attacked, I had to do some drastic things to survive...'
+"I was attacked, I had to do some drastic things to survive..."
 *Ozmind put the keys in the ignition.*
 ~The truck roared to life - then was quickly going slowly down the snowy mountain road.~ "Al-tok got to me, he... killed me, in a way."